nietras/nietras.github.io/_posts/2021-05-01-set-dynamic-batch-size-using-onnx-sharp.md

-Continuing from [Introducing OnnxSharp and 'dotnet onnx']({{ site.baseurl }}/2021/03/20/introducing-onnxsharp/) in this post I will look at using [OnnxSharp](https://github.com/nietras/OnnxSharp) to set dynamic batch size in an ONNX model to allow the model to be used for batch inference using [ONNX Runtime](https://github.com/microsoft/onnxruntime) in a few steps:
+Continuing from [Introducing OnnxSharp and 'dotnet onnx']({{ site.baseurl }}/2021/03/20/introducing-onnxsharp/) in this post I will look at using [OnnxSharp](https://github.com/nietras/OnnxSharp) to set dynamic batch size in an ONNX model to allow the model to be used for batch inference using [ONNX Runtime](https://github.com/microsoft/onnxruntime):

  * **Setup**: Inference using [Microsoft.ML.OnnxRuntime](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime/)
  * **Problem**: Fixed Batch Size in Models